Shimao

 Shimao (石峁 (石峁, Shímǎo)) is a Neolithic site in Shenmu County, Shaanxi, China.
 The site is located in the northern part of the Loess Plateau, on the southern edge of the Ordos Desert.
 It is dated to around 2000 BC, near the end of the Longshan period, and is the largest known walled site of that period in China, at 400 ha.
+It is one of the Yellow River civilizations.
 The fortifications of Shimao were originally believed to be a section of the Great Wall of China, but the discovery of jade pieces prompted an archaeological investigation, which revealed that the site was of Neolithic age.

+The discovery of Shimao has been challenging traditional views favouring the model of the preliminary development of complex societies in the Central Plains.
+Instead, larger and sophisticated polities such as Shimao already existed outside of the Central Plains, while maintaining independence and inter-connection.
+Contrary to Sinocentric stereotypes, rather than a periphery or a transfer zone between the Central Plains and the steppe, Shimao may actually have been an economic heartland and technological hub at the center of exchanges, at the origin of many Middle Yellow River traditions, leading for example to the later development of the Erlitou culture.

+Walled city

 The city was surrounded by inner and outer stone walls, in contrast to the rammed earth walls typical of Longshan sites in the Central Plain and Shandong.
 The walls were 2.5 meters thick on average, with perimeters of approximately 4200 m and 5700 m respectively, and feature gates, turrets and watch towers.
-The earliest site, the "palace centre", was a large stepped pyramid based on a loess hill which had been reworked to make 11 platforms, with a height of 70m.
+The earliest site, the "palace", was a large stepped pyramid based on a loess hill which had been reworked to make 11 platforms, with a height of 70m.
 Each of these was reinforced by stone buttresses.
 At the top of this pyramid palaces of rammed earth were built.
 The inner city contained a stone-walled platform, interpreted as a palatial complex, and densely packed residential zones, cemeteries and craft workshops.
 Unusual features include jade embedded in the city walls, possibly to provide spiritual protection, relief sculptures of serpents and monsters, and paintings of geometrical patterns on the inner walls.
 Approximately 80 human skulls were found under the city gate, mainly of young girls, suggesting ritual sacrifice.

+The complexity and size of Shimao's fortifications, with its stone walls, bastions and gateways, is unparalleled in contemporary China, in particular compared to the fortifications of the Central Plains which were only made of rammed earth, as in Taosi.
+This difference in sophistication suggests that several architectural ideas such as the wengcheng and the mamian were transferred from Shimao to the Central Plains.
+Shimao fortifications are actually more similar to those of West Asia at the time, suggesting contacts and exchanges with the cultures of the West.